itsoulos/GlobalOptimus/README.md

 1. A C++ compiler (GNU GCC is recommended).
 2. The GNU make utility
 3. The OpenMP programming library
-4. The QT programming library.
+4. The QT programming library (tested with version 5.15 and 6.8)

 ## Linux/Openbsd installation
 The steps to install the software in most Unix systems are
-1. Download the Qt library (usually using the package manager of the distribution)
+1. Download or clone the repository
-2. Unzip the software: guznip GlobalOptimus-master.zip
-3. Issue the command: cd GlobalOptimus-master
+3. Issue the command: `cd GlobalOptimus`
-4. Issue the command: qmake (or qmake-qt5 in some systems)
+4. Issue the command: `qmake GlobalOptimus.pro` (or qmake-qt5 in some systems)
-5. Issue the command: make
+5. Issue the command: `make`

 ## Windows installation
 On Windows a simple solution for the installation could be the following steps: